 Each conversation lasts 90 minutes.
 In the first 5-10 minutes, you present the issue, question, or dilemma.
 For the next hour, I only ask I also offer individuals one-on-one clearness conversations.
 If you have an issue, question, or dilemma – personal, relational, or vocational – that you would like to think more deeply about, I invite you to try a session or a series.
 To be clear, I am not a psychotherapist, counselor, or life coach; this is not for issues that should be discussed with a therapist or coach. open-honest questions to which you respond.
 In the following 5-10 minutes, from notes taken, I mirror direct quotes or body language.
 Then there’s 5 minutes for you to write down immediate thoughts or takeaways.
 We end with affirmations and celebration, and closure as you wish.

 We can meet in my office in Millbrook, NY, or by video call.
 My fee is on a sliding scale from $100 - $175 per session, including a half-hour orientation before the session.
-I appreciate the most generous level you are able.
+I appreciate payment at the most generous level you are able.

 "Working with Cat in my own individual clearness conversation gave me the chance to review and reflect about my next steps for both my career and my personal life.
 Cat listens with an open heart, creating a safe space for speaking one’s truths and desires.
 She helped me to realize the vast bounty of choices I had before me and be grateful for the many people who love and support me on my life’s journey."